Here we demonstrate three ways to tape fingers following a finger sprain or similar injury.

 Sprained finger taping (MTP joint)

 This is simple taping technique for a sprained finger where ligament damage occurs at the base of the finger.
 The point where it joins the metacarpal bones of the hand is the metacarpophalangeal(MCP) joint.

 Tape fingers to prevent flexion (bending)

 Finger buddy taping

-The aim of this taping is to prevent movement of the injured finger during the healing stage of rehabilitation.
-Fingers 1 and 2 are usually ‘paired’ for taping and 3 and 4 are usually best taped together.
+The aim is to prevent movement of the injured finger during the healing stage of rehabilitation.
+Fingers 1 and 2 are usually ‘paired’ and 3 and 4 are usually best taped together.